input-output-hk/marlowe-doc/docs/developer-tools/ts-sdk/payouts-dapp-prototype.md

 The payouts DApp lists available tokens that an authorized role can withdraw for that wallet.
 The recipient clicks the ‘Withdraw’ button and sees a prompt to sign the transaction.
 After the recipient signs the transaction, the transaction is confirmed.
 The recipient can then see the funds in their wallet.

-## Role tokens

-At a high level, role tokens are a unique feature of Marlowe smart contracts that provide additional security and flexibility.
-They are used to authorize transactions, and any participant in a contract can hold them.

-Each participant in a Marlowe contract has a role, and each role has its own role token.
-Participants hold role tokens in their wallets and use them to authorize transactions.
-Participants who want to make a transaction include their role token as input.
-The token doesn’t stay with the script or go anywhere else; it simply passes through the script and returns to the participant, allowing them to authorize another transaction.

-Role tokens can be transferred between wallets, which means a participant can give their role to someone else.
-This feature introduces flexibility and security beyond the use of private keys alone.